 It is important to be in agreement with these 7 foundational truths.
 Beyond this, we are called to grace, patience and love towards our brothers in Christ for the sake of unity, spiritual growth, and spreading the gospel.

 We are encouraged to be at peace with all men, even with those who have different beliefs.
 But the Bible also encourages us to boldly and confidently present a scriptural basis for truth and compare differences…to be peacemakers and not religious negotiators.
 We can be united in the Spirit if we stand on these foundational truths.

-~~ Kingdom Harvest International uses this scripture as the bonding foundation for unity in the church. ~~
+~~ Kingdom Harvest International uses this scripture as the foundation for unity in all the churches ~~

 1. One Body